davenotdavid/GDG-DC-Newsletter-Script/README.md

 # GDG-DC-Newsletter-Script
-Google Apps Script used for creating a newsletter draft template (that's HTML-encoded) based on news/media content from Android and Flutter Weekly subscriptions.
+Google Apps Script's Gmail service used for creating an HTML-encoded newsletter draft (email) template based on news/media content from Android and Flutter Weekly subscriptions via heavy use of regex pattern matching.
 More to come!